 The following guidelines are recommended handling procedures, offered only to assist the user in maximizing product integrity.
 Scripps Laboratories makes no claims regarding product stability.

-- For a stock solution, hormones should be reconstituted to ≥1 mg/ml in the presence of a protease-free carrier (0.1-1% ovalbumin, BSA, or gelatin) and a suitable antimicrobial agent.
+Hormones should be reconstituted in the presence of a protease-free carrier -- e.g., 0.1-1% ovalbumin, BSA, or gelatin -- and a suitable antimicrobial agent.
+Stock solutions should be prepared to ≥1 mg/ml or to an equivalent unit concentration, based on the unit activity and protein content of the vial.
 The following general guidelines may be useful:

-- Heat gelatin solutions to 60°C for maximum solubility (1% gelatin for ELISA's, 0.1% for solid phase assay);
+- Heat gelatin solutions to 60°C for maximum solubility (1% gelatin for ELISAs, 0.1% for solid phase assays).

-- For the pituitary hormones hFSH, hLH, hPRL, and hTSH, the recommended dilution buffer is
+- Recommended dilution buffer for the pituitary hormones hFSH, hLH, hPRL, and hTSH:

 - Avoid re-lyophilization, as this will cause the hormone to lose significant activity.
 If material is re-lyophilized, it should be assayed again prior to use.

 - Do NOT freeze-thaw reconstituted samples repeatedly.
-The reconstituted hormone should be subdivided into working aliquots and stored below -10°C as soon as possible after resuspension.
+The reconstituted hormone should be subdivided into working aliquots and stored at -15°C or colder as soon as possible after resuspension.

 - Reconstituted samples are normally stable for at least 2-6 months when stored frozen; however, this depends on the hormone concentration, buffer/stock solution composition, and handling conditions.